decagondev/BandersnatchExperiments/tickets/firstTicket.md

 - [ ] The code includes docstrings explaining the purpose and behavior of each component.
 - [ ] The code includes no extraneous comments and no inline print statements.
 - [ ] The code follows PEP style guide.

-## Relevant Files

-Access `app/data.py`, where you will add your code for this ticket.

-Stuck?
-Post in `labs-ds` or open a support ticket in the Hub!

-## Deliverables
-Submit the following on Canvas:
-• Link to your forked repo with the added code for the landing page
-• Link to a Loom video answering the prompt in the Canvas assignment

 #### Example Database Interface: CRUD Operations
 ```python